 Instructions

 - Beat the butter in a large bowl, until smooth.
 Add the sugar.
-Beat until slightly fluffy.
+Beat until fluffy.

 - Mix in the vanilla extract, buckwheat flour and almond meal.
 Use your hands to bring together the dough gently.

 - Divide the dough into half.
-Roll each half into a flattish ball.
-Cover with foil and place in the refrigerator for 15-20 minutes or so.
+Roll each half into a disc.
+Wrap each disc with plastic wrap and place in the refrigerator for 15-20 minutes or so.

 - Flour your work surface well, working with one dough ball at a time, roll out into a rough circle, about 1/8" thick.